DevOps-MBSE/AaC/docs/docs/vscode_extension/lsp_features.md

 configuration is required aside from the initial configuration described in the [setup guide](/docs/vscode_extension).

-## Basic Completion
+## Basic Completion (WIP)

-Of all the features provided by the LSP server implementation, at this time, the one that leaves the most to be desired is code completion functionality.
-That said, there is basic completion provided for type names.
+Code completion is still heavily in development, but there is currently a very basic implementation that provides valid definition names as suggestions when it detects the modeler is defining a reference to a definition.

 The code completion box is available whenever `type: ` is entered in an AaC file.